-To be called ice cream in the country, the dessert must have at least 10% fat.
-Even low quality ice creams have fat content close to 11-12%, whereas high quality ice creams have around 16% fat content.
-This is the notable difference between ice cream and gelato.
+Though the ingredients are almost the same, Gelato uses a large ratio of milk with a low ratio of cream and eggs in the making.
+Sometimes, no eggs at all are added to make gelato.
+Also, Gelato is stored and served at a higher temperature so when you get it in a cone, it is not actually frozen.
 Because of a higher milk to cream ration, the fat content in gelato is anywhere between 3-8%.
 This is why it does not stick inside your mouth like ice cream does.
 Another differentiation that the lower fat content makes is that, it does not saturate the taste buds, and the strong flavors have an opportunity to emerge.
 With low fat content, gelato does not coat around the tongue as ice cream does, and this is how flavors in gelato look so intense.

-• Gelato is an Italian dessert that looks like ice cream
+• Gelato is an Italian dessert that looks like ice cream.

-• Gelato has lesser fat content (3-8%) than ice cream (minimum 10%)
+• Gelato has lesser fat content (3-8%) than ice cream (minimum 10%).

-• Gelato has very little air inside it, whereas ice cream has almost half of air as content
+• Gelato has very little air inside it, whereas ice cream has almost half of air as content.

 • Gelato is stored and served at temperatures higher than freezing temperatures of ice cream.

-• Gelato tastes more intense than ice cream
+• Gelato tastes more intense than ice cream.